- 1. Introduction

 - Online information – for example cookies and IP address (your computer’s internet address), if you use our websites

-- Financial information – for example salary to help us determine the right type of product to advise you on
+- Financial information – for example salary to help us determine the right type of product to advise you on or your bank details to set up the payment arrangement with your insurer

 - Audio recordings – for example voice recording when you contact us.
 Calls are recorded for monitoring purposes to help us monitor the quality of the advice you are given, continually improve our service and also to protect you and your information